margomerritt/bikesharing/README.md

 * Gender (Zero = unknown; 1 = male; 2 = female)
 * Year of Birth

+The raw dataset was imported into Jupyter notebooks for inspection and cleaning.
+The tripduration column in the dataset was converted from an integer to a datetime datatype to get the time in hours, minutes, seconds using Python and Pandas functions.

 ## Results

 ### Checkout Time for Users - line graph